 On 7 December 2017, the Basel Committee published its recommendations named Basel III: Finalising post crisis reforms (informally referred to as "Basel IV").
 The reforms contain new requirements for credit risk, operational risk, CVA risk and a so-called output floor which sets new minimum standards for capital requirements in financial institutions using internal models for calculating capital requirements.
 On 27 October 2021, the European Commission published its proposal for a review of the CRR Regulation and the CRD Directive, implementing, inter alia, the Basel IV (the "Basel IV CRR/CRD Proposal").
 The Basel IV CRR/CRD Proposal is now subject to the EU legislative procedure.
-The Basel IV CRR/CRD Proposal introduces, inter alia, an output floor on 72.5 per cent. of the standardised approach for calculating REA.
+On 24 January 2023, the European Parliament's Economic and Monetary Affairs Committee (ECON) announced the adoption of draft reports on the Basel IV CRR/CRD Proposal.
+On 27 June 2023 negotiators from the European Council and the European Parliament reached a provisional agreement on the Basel IV CRR/CRD Proposal.
+The Basel IV CRR/CRD Proposal introduces, inter alia, an output floor on 72.5 per cent of the standardised approach for calculating REA.
 The output floor will be gradually introduced from 1 January 2025 over a period of 5 years.
-Group's REA will increase as a result of a European implementation of Basel IV as set out in the Basel IV CRR/CRD Proposal.
+The Group's REA will increase as a result of the implementation of Basel IV as set out in the Basel IV CRR/CRD Proposal.
 The exact amount with which the REA of the Group will increase is currently unknown.

-Pursuant to the Danish FSA's decision of 10 January 2022 (published by the Danish FSA) setting the minimum requirement for own funds and eligible liabilities for the Issuer, the Issuer is required to maintain a minimum requirement of own funds and eligible liabilities (MREL) (Da: nedskrivningsegnede passiver) corresponding to 22.2 per cent. of REA as of 1 July 2022 which will gradually increase to 30.4 per cent. of REA on 1 July 2025.
+Pursuant to the Danish FSA's decision of 30 November 2023 (published by the Danish FSA) setting the minimum requirement for own funds and eligible liabilities for the Issuer, the Issuer is required to maintain a minimum requirement of own funds and eligible liabilities (MREL) (Da: nedskrivningsegnede passiver) corresponding to 21.7 per cent of REA applicable from 1 June 2024 and which will gradually increase to 25.5 per cent of REA on 1 June 2026.

-The relationship between any of the aforementioned or future incremental additional own funds requirements and the combined buffer requirement is particularly complex and depends on a range of different factors and it may lead to severe consequences for an institution, including the Issuer, if its capital levels fall below the combined buffer requirement, the additional own funds requirement and the minimum own funds requirement referred to above.
-For example, if the regulatory capital requirements, leverage ratio requirements, liquidity restrictions or ratios applied to the Issuer and/or the Group are increased in the future, any failure of the Issuer and/or the Group to maintain such increased capital and liquidity ratios could result in administrative actions or sanctions, which could have a material adverse effect on the Group's business, results of operations, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes.
+The relationship between any of the aforementioned or future incremental additional own funds requirements and the combined buffer requirement is complex and depends on various factors.
+If the Issuer's capital levels fall below the combined buffer requirement, it may lead to severe adverse consequences for the Issuer.
+For example, if the regulatory capital requirements, leverage ratio requirements, liquidity restrictions or ratios applied to the Issuer and/or the Group are increased in the future, any failure of the Issuer and/or the Group to maintain such increased capital and liquidity ratios could result in administrative actions or sanctions, which could have a material adverse effect on the Group's business, results of operations, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes, which is likely to cause the price of the Notes to depreciate.